Shannon Sloan-Spice, Ph.D.

 I sang it over and over so she could do her work.
 At one point she called out, “Mother?
 Mother?”
 I knew the ancestors were coming to bring her home.
 Her mother, wo died before I was born, had come quietly into the room.

-It was the most sacred and holy moment of my life, giving her back, next to giving birth to my children of course.
-I was so honored to be with her as she flew into the Western Sky.
+It was the most sacred and holy moment of my life, giving her back, next to giving birth to my children, of course.
+I was so honored to be there when she, whose name was Walks Beyond Woman walked on.

 I continued to bring ritual and prayer to this time of transition.
 I prayed for her, smudged her body, eulogized her, and sang to her as much as I could.
 I once had sworn to care for her, always, and I fulfilled my covenant with her.

 But as is often the way when a matriarch of a family transitions, there was a loss of center in my family and ugliness and grief began to rage unchecked.
 I realized how much my mother had always protected me, but without her, the gloves had come off and the accusations began to fly.
-I refused to be a whipping post and place for shadow projections.
+I was her mixed-race love child and my family it turns out was not as open-minded as she was.
+When I understood the colorism I experienced, I refused to be a whipping post and place for shadow projections.
 I made a clean break.
 I had my own grief to attend to.
-Feeling I would never return to our family land again, I looked to send my roots deeper.
-I had felt claimed by the land in Ireland, the home of my ancestors, and knew it was there that I would find healing once again.
+Feeling I would never return to our family land again, my ancestral home that I so deeply loved, I looked to send my roots deeper.
+I once felt claimed by the land in Ireland, the home of my more ancient ancestors, and knew it was there that I would find healing once again.

 As soon as we arrived in the parking lot, a small bird landed on our rearview mirror, cocked its head, and stared at us intensely.
 What struck me about this wee fella was its bright salmon head and brown hood and wings, and cream body.
 Adorable!
 And so bright on this gloomy day.
 Ireland has a proliferation of ravens, crows, and magpies, and crows are a strong medicine symbol for me.
-You could see a murder circling the towers of the monastery, as is the whole cloudy day was only filmed in black and white.
+You could see a murder circling the towers of the monastery, as if the whole cloudy day was only filmed in black and white.
 They seemed to fit the winter landscape.
-But this little one seemed technicolor, full of Spring.
-And he did not stop staring at us.
+But this little technicolor one was full of Spring.
+He did not stop staring at us.
 We were able to take pictures of him, watch the rising and falling of his breath in his chubby waistcoat.
 I discovered this was a European robin, which looks much different to our American robin, as he was smaller and brighter salmon-hued than our rust-colored friends.
 In America, one always knows the Spring has arrived with the first sighting of the robin.
 I did not know at the time, that this wee one would play spirit guide for our whole trip.
-He was my psychopomp of the journey.
+He became my symbol of new life as he psychopomped our entire journey.

 I fed him some granola from my backpack.
 He stayed with us a good long time.
-We were delighted by his company, and he seemed satisfied with his gift.
-And when I looked up from my amusement, lo and behold, we were right on the banks of the River Shannon!
-First stop in Ireland, and I was exactly where I hoped to arrive.
-The unseen hands had guided us there.
-Even though Sharon had been to this place once before, she had not remembered this critical detail that the monastery was on the shores of my river.
+We were entertained by his company, and he seemed satisfied with his gift.
+And to my delight, when I looked up from my amusement, lo and behold, we were right on the banks of the River Shannon!
+First stop in Ireland, and I was exactly where I need to arrive!
+The unseen hands had guided us there, I should know by now to trust the flow of energy in that special place.
+Even though Sharon had been to the monestery once before, she had not remembered this critical detail that it rested on the shores of my river.